nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     2. Test case: `find-person Bernice`<br>
         Assumption: Person `Bernice` is not in the current person list<br>
         Expected:
-         * Person list is updated with persons whose names starts with `Bernice` (case-insensitive).
+         * Person list is updated with persons whose names start with `Bernice` (case-insensitive).
          * Number of persons listed shown in the status message.

 3. Finding persons while not at home page